novoytalo/Next.js-Docker-sync-volumes-on-Windows-/README.md

 -> update 0.1.1: correct the bug about name of git, install localy the node_modules

-If you want to install the node_modules only in the
+If you want to install the node_modules only in the container use in DockerFile "COPY" command.